How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law

-It is being discussed whether the “right to an explanation” of algorithmic decisions can be derived from the provisions of the GDPR, specifically Article 15(1)(h) and Article 22(3) \cite{Wachter2016, Wachter2018}.
+It is being discussed whether the ``right to explanation” of algorithmic decisions can be derived from the provisions of the GDPR, specifically Article 15(1)(h) and Article 22(3) \cite{Wachter2016, Wachter2018, Malgieri.2017, Edwards2017, Selbst.2017, Dimitrova.2020, Kaminski.2018, Kaminski.2021, Kim.2018, Brkan.2019}.
 In our legal opinion, this is indeed correct.
 Article 15(1)(h) grants the data subject the right to be informed of the existence of automated decision-making, including profiling, and to receive meaningful information about the logic, significance, and consequences of such processing.
 This right is further supported by Article 22(3), which allows the data subject to contest AI decisions.
 In the SCHUFA judgment, the Court of Justice of the European Union (CJEU) emphasized the need to interpret EU law not only of its wording but also of its context, objectives, and the purpose pursued by the act of which it forms a part \cite{CJEU2023}.
-Given the GDPR's goal of enabling effective exercise of data subjects' rights, the “right to an explanation” is already inherent in the GDPR.
+Given the GDPR's goal of enabling effective exercise of data subjects' rights, the “right to explanation” is already inherent in the GDPR.
 The Advocate General at the CJEU Priit Pikamäe, in his opinion on the SCHUFA case, shares a similar sentiment.
-He considers that “the obligation to provide 'meaningful information about the logic involved' must be understood to include sufficiently detailed explanations of the method used to calculate the score and the reasons for a certain result.
+He considers that “the obligation to provide `meaningful information about the \emph{logic involved}' must be understood to include sufficiently detailed explanations of the method used to calculate the score and the reasons for a certain result.